Index Manager 8.0 has performance counters - objects in the program that can be used in the Windows Performance Monitor application.

 Explanation of HTTP counters

-Open requests is the number of requests that are open at each sample time.
+Open requests - the number of requests that are open at each sample time.

-Request duration is the duration of the last request measured in milliseconds
+Request duration - the duration of the last request measured in milliseconds.

-File server instance covers requests for metadata, updates, downloads, thumbnails and previews
+File server instance - requests for metadata, updates, downloads, thumbnails, and previews.

 Group: File Resource

-Counters: Cache hits (%), Extract duration (ms), Request duration (ms), Requests per socond and Pre cache queue
+Counters: Cache hits (%), Extract duration (ms), Request duration (ms), Requests per second, and Pre cache queue

-There is a Metadata, Thumbnails and Previews version of these counters.
+There are Metadata, Thumbnail, and Preview versions of these counters.

 The Pre cache queue counter is a special counter that shows the number of new files waiting for cache warming on the index server.